mglt/lecture-ipsec-iot/prez/ipsec-iot-slides.md

 # Use Cases - Mote

-Basic interactions and birectional communication may include:
+Basic interactions and bidirectional communication may include:
 * Communication using a control channel - eventually multicast
 * Basic device-to-device communications (Ping - like)